Syllabus for CS 204, Front End Web Development, Spring 2026

 Prerequisites

-CS 204 has CS 111 Programming and Problem Solving or the new CS 112 course as a prerequisite.
-Students with equivalent programming experience may also be admitted.
+CS 204 has CS 111 Programming and Problem Solving as a prerequisite.
+Students with equivalent programming ability may also be admitted.
 If you do not have this prerequisite, contact me ASAP.
 You should probably drop the class.

 Class is In Person